Sejsel/aoc2024-ksplang/benchmarks/README.md

 ```

 ## Dumping benchmark programs
-You can dump all the benchmark programs to a file.
-For inputs, see [Programs.kt](/benchmarks/src/main/kotlin/cz/sejsel/ksplang/benchmarks/Programs.kt).
+You can dump all the benchmark programs and their inputs to a file.

 ```
-./gradlew :benchmarks:run --args "dump-programs"
+./gradlew :benchmarks:run --args "dump-programs --output-dir programs"
 ```